- What Is Trench Art?

 - What to Look For

-- Price Ranges
+- Price Guide

-- Condition Matters
+- Condition and Care

 - Trench Art as Social History

-- Trench Art Beyond WWI
+- Notable Trench Art in Museum Collections

-- Care and Conservation
+- Conservation Challenges

 What Is Trench Art?

 Trench art is a broad term for objects made from war materials by soldiers, prisoners of war, and civilians, either during or immediately after a conflict.
 The term is most strongly associated with World War I, when millions of men spent years in static positions with access to enormous quantities of spent brass, copper, and aluminium.
+The practice, however, extends far beyond the 1914–1918 conflict — trench art has been documented from the Napoleonic Wars through to the Korean War and beyond.
+[1]

 Despite the name, most “trench art” was not made in the trenches — conditions there were far too dangerous and cramped.
 Much of it was produced behind the lines, in rest areas, hospitals, and POW camps, where men had time and materials to work.
+The term itself was coined retrospectively; soldiers at the time simply called these items “souvenirs” or “keepsakes.”

 Common Types of Trench Art